showyourwork/showyourwork-action/README.rst

 Environment variables
 ---------------------

 There are a few environment variables that may be needed on the ``showyourwork`` side.
-These include :code:`$ZENODO_TOKEN` (a Zenodo API token that can be used to authenticate when publishing or downloading Zenodo deposits) and :code:`$OVERLEAF_EMAIL` and :code:`$OVERLEAF_PASSWORD` (credentials for accessing and modifying an Overleaf project repository).
+These include :code:`$SANDBOX_TOKEN` (a Zenodo Sandbox API token that can be used to authenticate when uploading or downloading files from Zenodo Sandbox deposits) and :code:`$OVERLEAF_EMAIL` and :code:`$OVERLEAF_PASSWORD` (credentials for accessing and modifying an Overleaf project repository).
 These should be provided through `Action secrets <https://docs.github.com/en/actions/security-guides/encrypted-secrets>`_ using the :code:`env:` directive (see the example below).

 Concurrency